srnarasim/dataprism-apps/docs/tds_submission.md

 5. Harvard Business Review.
 "Why Self-Service Analytics Is Still Not Self-Service," 2024.
 6. ACM Computing Surveys.
 "A Survey of Conversational Data Science," 2023.

-*This work was conducted independently and represents the authors' views on advancing analytics methodology through contextual engineering principles.*
+*This work was conducted independently and represents the authors' views on advancing analytics methodology through context engineering principles.*